PrintNinja - online printing made easy for creators

 How is printing ink used?

 Each fountain also has a reservoir of a water-based liquid known as fountain solution.
 This water solution is rolled onto the printing plate to repel the ink from the areas that will become white space on paper.
+Digital offset utilizes the chemistry of water and imaging oil solutions to achieve the same effect.

 The roller distributes ink onto the plate in an even, controlled manner, creating consistent ink coverage for the entire plate.